Aabid02/ATM-Machine/README.md

 This is a console based application project which consists of different classes.
-When the system starts the user is prompted with user id.
+When the system starts the user Is prompted with user id.

 After successfully entering the details, ATM functionalities are attained.